muggy8/improbable/have-and-havenot/dJTdszpJ.md

 She charged at the horned boy and swung her fist at him.

-He blocked her punch with ease but that wasn't the end.
+In response, he stopped her punch with his palm like catching a ball but there was more.

-Using the momentum of her run, Melody tackled the horned boy with her body.
+Using the momentum of her charge, Melody tackled the horned boy with her body.

 But the horned boy was only pushed back slightly.